navin22/packages-workshop/README.md

 3. `docker run ghcr.io/<orgname>/workshop-constellation:pre-release`

 Automating using Actions
-1. Create a workflow for pull_request event
+1. Create a workflow using the standard templates.
 2. Authentication using GITHUB_TOKEN
 3. Build & Publish using actions